Emekacollinsmolokwu/Fraud-detection-car-insurance/README.md

 Fraud Detection in Car Insurance Claims Using Machine Learning

 This project aims to detect fraudulent car insurance claims using advanced machine learning techniques and comprehensive data analysis.
-The study leverages Random Forest, Support Vector Machine (SVM), AdaBoost, and other ensemble models to predict fraud effectively.
+The study effectively predicts fraud by leveraging Random Forest, Support Vector Machine (SVM), AdaBoost, and other ensemble models.
 Key techniques include feature engineering, statistical testing (Chi-Square and ANOVA), class imbalance handling with SMOTE, and model evaluation using AUC-ROC and F1-score metrics.
 The project addresses the significant financial impact of fraud on the UK insurance sector, where fraudulent claims cost over £1.1 billion annually.

-⸻

 Skills Demonstrated